doublecloud/airflow-image/README.md

 ## Container images

-Runtime container images used for DoubleCloud Airflow clusters are available at the [GitHub Container registry](https://github.com/doublecloud/airflow-image/pkgs/container/airflow).
+Runtime container images used for DoubleCloud Airflow clusters are available in the [GitHub Container registry](https://github.com/doublecloud/airflow-image/pkgs/container/airflow).

 Each published image has two tags: